To our site visitors:

 All decisions regarding our program are made by the Program Director in consultation with the Academic Executive Committee (AEC) and our residents.

 Aside from MSKCC our core faculty are distributed at the various hospitals.
 Many of the core faculty have fellowship training.
 This staff is augmented by approximately 20 voluntary urologists.
-Although all areas of urology are covered competently, we have strengths in pediatric urology, robotics, videourodynamics and voiding dysfunction, reconstructive surgery, percutaneous endourology, cryosurgery, lithotripsy, laparoscopic surgery, trauma, oncology, brachytherapy and microsurgery.
-The faculty staff the N.Y.
-Stone Center, a state- of-the-art-facility located at LICH.
+Although all areas of urology are covered competently, we have strengths in all aspects of urology, to include oncology, robotics, videourodynamics and voiding dysfunction, reconstructive surgery, percutaneous endourology, cryosurgery, lithotripsy, laparoscopic surgery, trauma, brachytherapy and microsurgery.

-Dr. Brian K. McNeil, was appointed chief of service in urology at University Hospital of Brooklyn.
-Dr. McNeil is assistant professor of urology and assistant urology residency program director.
+Dr. Brian K. McNeil, is Chief of Service in Urology at University Hospital of Brooklyn as well as steward of the Uro-Oncologic Clinic at KCHC.
+Dr. McNeil is assistant professor of urology and associate urology residency program director.
 He completed a clinical fellowship in urologic oncology at the Memorial Sloan Kettering Cancer Center, following research fellowships in urologic oncology at both the National Institutes of Health/National Cancer Institute and the James Buchanan Brady Urological Institute at Johns Hopkins Hospital.
-Dr. McNeil is very excited about joining the Downstate team and increasing awareness regarding the various treatment modalities for urologic cancers in the Brooklyn community.
+Dr. McNeil has developed a very busy uro-oncology program at UHB and has taken the leadership role in establishing the new multidisciplinary DaVinci Si robotic program there.

-Dr. Llewellyn Hyacinthe is Director of Urology at KCHC.
+Dr. Llewellyn Hyacinthe is Director of Urology at KCHC and Vice Chair of the Department of Urology for SUNY Downstate Medical Center.
 He has instituted a number of new programs and clinical services at KCHC.
 He also has a private practice at SUNY Downstate.
-He's also Director of our Robotic Program.
 Dr. Hyacinthe has maintained KCHC as the proving grounds for our “battle tested” GU housestaff in respect to care of the acutely injured patient.

 Dr. Nicholas Karanikolas joined our faculty in December 2006 following completion of his urology residency here at SUNY Downstate.
-He completed a 2 and half year fellowship in urologic oncology at MSKCC.
-An AEC member, he is Director of Urologic Oncology at SIUH, is Director of the monthly multidisciplinary urologic/oncology conference at SUNY Downstate, is Local Program Director at the VA and SIUH, and Director of Urologic Oncology Research and Education.
+He completed a 2.5 year fellowship in urologic oncology at MSKCC.
+Dr. Karanikolas is Local Program Director at the VA in Brooklyn.
 Dr. Karanikolas has gained special respect among our residents as an extraordinary teacher of the most difficult urological operations done anywhere.

-Dr. Dhanan Etwaru is the acting chairman of the Urology Department at The Brooklyn Hospital Center and chief of urology at the Woodhull Medical Center and is Assistant Clinical Professor of Urology at SUNY Downstate Medical School.
+Dr. Dhanan Etwaru is the Chairman of the Urology Department at The Brooklyn Hospital Center and Assistant Clinical Professor of Urology at SUNY Downstate Medical School.
 He is a graduate of Hunter College and went to medical school at SUNY-Stonybrook Medical Center.
 Prior to his Urological training he completed an internal medicine residency program at Winthrop University Hospital.
 He obtained his general surgical training and urological training at the SUNY-Downstate Medical Center and joined Brooklyn Hospital in 1995.
 He is currently board certified in both Internal Medicine and Urology.
 Dr. Etwaru has a particular interest in treatment of female voiding dysfunction, incontinence and minimally invasive treatments of kidney stones.

 Dr. Wellman Cheung is Clinical Associate Professor of Urology.
 He also holds a dual appointment in the Department of Obstetrics and Gynecology.
 Dr. Cheung joined Downstate Urology in 2003 and has remained as one of our clinical faculty since then.
 He is currently the chief of Female Urology and Voiding Dysfunction at Long Island College Hospital.
 Dr. Cheung is also licensed in Medical Acupuncture and provides alternative medical treatment to his patients.
 In addition to his expertise in voiding dysfunction and pelvic reconstructive surgery, Dr. Cheung has strong interests in basic science as well as translational research in voiding dysfunction.
 He has published in many peer review journals and hold 3 patents from his work related to gene expression and voiding dysfunction.
 He has an active collaboration with researchers at Cold Spring Harbor Laboratory.